Red Hat extends hybrid cloud capabilities with latest announcements

 Red Hat senior vice president Platforms Business Group Stefanie Chiras says, “Edge computing is fundamentally changing how businesses are using and interacting with data and, as edge use cases grow exponentially, consistency is imperative to managing the scale of these distributed workloads and infrastructure.

-"The new capabilities in Red Hat OpenShift and Red Hat Advanced Cluster Management help further extend what the open hybrid cloud is capable of - providing a common foundation for innovation from on-premises data centres to the furthest reaches of enterprise networks.”
+"The new capabilities in Red Hat OpenShift and Red Hat Advanced Cluster Management help further extend what the open hybrid cloud is capable of - providing a common foundation for innovation from on-premises data centers to the furthest reaches of enterprise networks.”

 Red Hat OpenShift 4.9 is expected to be generally available later in October.
 Red Hat Advanced Cluster Management for Kubernetes 2.4 is expected to be available in November.